W3GroupFinland/loopback-connector-postgresql/README.md

-__NOTE__ A fork of the original postgresql connector by w3.fi This version does not lowercase db column names fixing issue: https://github.com/strongloop/loopback-connector-postgresql/issues/38.
+__NOTE__ A fork of the original 1.6 version of postgresql connector by w3.fi This version does not lowercase db column names fixing issue: https://github.com/strongloop/loopback-connector-postgresql/issues/38.
 Also Strings map to TEXT synonym type (with no arbitrary upper bound). - tuomas.tanner@w3.fi